abhijith/rule-engine/design.md

 * Advertisement get

-	- Lookups the id in the DB and returns an Advertisement with the specified id is found
+	- Looks up the id in the DB and returns an Advertisement if found

 #### Types / Classes